-- No swimmer shall be allowed to use or wear any device that may be an aid to his/ her speed, endurance, or buoyancy.
-A maximum of two (2) caps may be used. - .2 Except as provided in 701.1.2, wetsuits, flotation aids or any similar items, and anything used to maintain body heat, except a reasonable application of body grease, are not allowed. - .3 Only swimsuits complying with FINA Open Water swimsuit specifications may be worn in any USA Swimming sanctioned or approved open water competition. - .4 Swimsuits for both men and women shall not cover the neck, extend past the shoulder, nor extend below the ankle. - .5 Wetsuits Wetsuits are swimsuits made of material providing thermal insulation.
-Wetsuits for both men and women shall completely cover the torso, back, and shall not extend beyond the neck, wrists or ankles.
+.1 No swimmer shall be allowed to use or wear any device that may be an aid to his/her speed, endurance, or buoyancy.
+A maximum of two (2) caps may be used.

+- .2 Except as provided in 701.1.2, wetsuits, flotation aids or any similar items, and anything used to maintain body heat, except a reasonable application of body grease, are not allowed. - .3 Only swimsuits complying with World Aquatics Open Water swimsuit specifications may be worn in any USA Swimming sanctioned or approved open water competition. - .4 Swimsuits for both men and women shall not cover the neck, extend past the shoulder, nor extend below the ankle. - .5 Wetsuits Wetsuits are swimsuits made of material providing thermal insulation.
+Wetsuits (for both men and women) shall completely cover torso, back, shoulders and knees.
+They shall not extend beyond the neck, wrists and ankles.
 The thickness of material(s) used shall be maximum 5 mm.
 In addition, the outer surface of the wetsuit shall not include outstanding shapes, such as ridges, fins, etc.